EcohydrologyTeam/ClearWater-riverine/examples/readme.md

 Sub-directories are for supporting files:
 - `examples/data` is for data files required to run the example notebooks.
 - `examples/dev_sandbox` is for exploratory work by the development team as they develop new capabilities, including for informal testing.
-- `examples/temp` is for temporary output files that users might create during the demo.
+- `examples/temp` is for temporary output files that users might create while running examples.
   - This sub-directory will be in the `.gitignore`, so that output files are not saved to the repo.

 ### Example Notebooks